ulisse1996/jaorm/README.md

 - Easy and Customizable Entity Mapping with Java Annotations without the use of Java Reflection API
 - Powerful abstract DAO with Custom Query
 - Type-Safe Query Builder with DSL
-- Supports for Spring and CDI Transaction
+- Supports for Spring and JTA Transactions
 - Supports for Basic JDBC Transaction with Transaction Module
 - Easy and Customizable Entity Cache
 - Supports for most of famous RDBMS